 Makes 12 muffins

-The best part of this base recipe is that you can add your choice of wholesome ingredients.
+The best part of this delicious muffin recipe is that you can add your choice of wholesome ingredients.
 Plain muffins are a great starting point.

 1/2 cup sugar